luser-dr00g/pcomb/README.md

 and the combinators.

-The Parser Combinators have been designed according to the plan from Graham Hutton's paper, "Higher Order Functions For Parsing."
+The Parser Combinators have been designed according to the plan from Graham Hutton's paper, "Higher Order Functions For Parsing" and influenced by the seminal work, "Recursive Programming Techniques" by Burge.
 The most basic parser, the "leaf" node in any parser graph is `satisfy(predicate)`.

     parser  satisfy( predicate pred );